Kright/ScalaGameMath/pga3d/README.md

 // creating line as intersection of two planes val line0 = plane1 ^ plane2

-// Creating a line from two points or from point and vector val line1 = point1 v point2
+// Creating a line from two points val line1 = point1 v point2

 // Creating a line from a point and a vector